Education and Tangible Resources:

 Time Management & Organization

 • “Time Blindness” → Plans to do something for five minutes but realizes an hour has passed if they are in a flow state.
-Or for non preferred tasks, the time feels like it is not passing at all it’s going so slowly.
+Or for non preferred tasks, the time feels like it is not passing at all it’s going painfully slow.
+Has a hard time estimating how long something will actually take.

 • Chronic Procrastination → Knows something is important but can’t bring themselves to start until it’s urgent.
 (Interest based nervous system means we can only engage with it if we are interested in it, it’s fun, or we’re so stressed we panic accomplish it.)

-• Over-Reliance on Reminders → Uses dozens of alarms, sticky notes, or to-do lists but still forgets things.
+• Over-Reliance on Reminders → Uses dozens of alarms, sticky notes, or to-do lists; but may still forgets things.

 Memory & Processing Speed